 As we move on from an overview of the marketplace, it’s important to dig a bit deeper into the trends shaping this moment and the immediate future.
 We are headed into a period of time when regulations may change substantially owing to factors both common and new to the industry of iGaming.
 Let’s examine some trends for 2024 and how they will impact the iGaming industry.

-Digital identity will be a key trend in 2024.
+Digital identity is a key trend in 2024.
 A digital identity is a reusable, digital proof of identity issued by a trusted authority with a known level of assurance.
 These identities are usually linked to government-issued identification documents (IDs) such as driver’s licenses and passports but are stored digitally.
 Digital identification is becoming more important as our lives become increasingly lived online.

 Digital identity verification has several advantages over the traditional methods such as simple photos of driver’s licenses, passports or Social Security number verification.
 Digital identities can be protected against unauthorized access and encrypted.
 Digital identities are convenient and efficient, since users can confirm their identity without needing physical documents.
-We anticipate in 2024 this trend will accelerate and have a major impact on the iGaming industry, owing partially to the fact the industry itself has been a relatively early adopter of these measures.
+We anticipate this trend will accelerate and have a major impact on the iGaming industry, owing partially to the fact the industry itself has been a relatively early adopter of these measures.
 As digital identity usage spreads, this may well act as a catalyst for increased digital gambling.
 As the sign-up process becomes even more streamlined and includes built-in assurances of accuracy, age verification and fraud prevention, growth will likely be the net result.

 Age verification is one area where changes continue to be most evident.
 The governments of numerous countries are increasing scrutiny of online gaming platforms to make sure they do not allow underage players to access them.
-In 2024, we expect iGaming platforms to move beyond simply extracting the date of birth from a government-issued ID to implementing robust age verification systems that include biometric data such as facial recognition or fingerprints to verify a user’s age and identity.
+In the next 12 months, we expect more iGaming platforms to move beyond simply extracting the date of birth from a government-issued ID to implementing robust age verification systems that include biometric data such as facial recognition or fingerprints to verify a user’s age and identity.
 Platforms may also be required to use real-time monitoring to prevent minors from accessing content that is restricted by age, and also to deter AI-assisted playing.

 Money laundering is an important concern for the online gaming industry.
 But things are changing quickly in the age of AI as the ability to track, analyze and trace transactions in near real-time is becoming more possible by the day.
 Add to this the rise of the crypto market and serious issues with criminality at a global scale, and the issue of money laundering has risen to become one of the top concerns for iGaming.